Programs : Brochure

 For more information, please visit our program website: www.chidprague.cz

 This class is an intensive introductory course to the post-WWII history of East Central Europe with a special emphasis on Czechoslovakia, Poland, Hungary and (East and West) Germany.
-Through visual culture, oral history, and site visits, the class concentrates on the rise of communism in the Soviet bloc countries following the end of WWII and its subsequent gradual and diverse development in the following four decades.
-The class emphasizes both similarities and differences of the communist experience and everyday lives in different East European countries and leads the students to think critically about communism, the Cold War, and the practices and methods of State socialism.
-We will focus on the issues of collaboration and resistance, complicity and responsibility, and legacy and change, in order to see how these shape and complicate the notion of a national history, collective identity, and individual agency.
-By examining the relationships between the state, society, and the individual in various countries, the course works against the simplistic binary of "regime" vs. "people" and "East" vs. "West" to see what these reveal about the nature and reality of the Communist regimes in postwar Eastern Europe.
+Through visual culture, oral history and site visits the class concentrates on the rise of communism in the Soviet bloc countries following the end of WWII and its subsequent gradual and diverse development in the following four decades.
+The class emphasizes both similarities and differences of the communist experience and everyday lives in different East European countries and leads the students to think critically about communism, the Cold War and the practices and methods of State socialism.
+We will focus on the issues of collaboration and resistance, complicity and responsibility, legacy and change, in order to see how these shape and complicate the notion of a national history, collective identity and individual agency.
+By examining the relationships between the state, society and the individual in various countries, the course works against the simplistic binary of "regime" vs. "people" and "East" vs. "West" to see what these reveal about the nature and reality of the Communist regimes in postwar Eastern Europe.

 In the course of the program, students should develop a complex understanding of the dynamic historical, cultural and political life of Central Europe as a whole.
 All three classes are carefully designed and prepared together, both in terms of contents and requirements, to match this goal.
-POLS 495 leads students to study in depth and think critically and comparatively about the role of human rights movements in the collapse of communism, democratization in Eastern Europe, and the rise of nationalism in the present.
+POLS 495 leads the students to study in depth and think critically, and comparatively, about major 20th-century events (such as rise of the Soviet empire and its demise, development and growth of the European Union, democratization of Eastern Europe, etc.).
 All classes combine academically rigorous lectures and discussion seminars with international field trips aimed at provoking personal reflection and exploration.
 In addition, all classes are accompanied by cultural events that transform our program into a living community.
 The learning goals of the courses (and the program as a whole) thus go beyond the academics to encourage students to translate what they learn in the classroom into active participation in the surrounding local life and civil society.
 POLS 495 course has two 4-page papers, 1-page write-up on a participatory activity (attending civil society or NGO event) and a 1-hr in-class final exam.
 Students are expected to actively participate in discussion seminars which reveal whether they have done and understood the assigned readings.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

-To be eligible to study abroad, all program participants must attend an in-person pre-departure orientation facilitated by UW Study Abroad.
-You are also required to attend all program-specific orientations offered by your program directors.
+To be eligible to study abroad, you must complete the mandatory pre-departure online orientation provided by UW Study Abroad.
+You must also attend program-specific orientations offered by the program director.

 You will be able to access the online orientation through your study abroad application once you have been accepted to a program.
 Orientation must be completed prior to the enrollment deadline for the quarter that you are studying abroad.

-If you are not a U.S. citizen, consult the embassy or consulate of the countries you will visit to learn their document requirements.
-You can check the following website to find contact information for the consulate of the country you will be visiting: http://www.state.gov/s/cpr/rls/fco/index.htm.
-The procedures that you will need to follow may be different than those for U.S. citizens.
-It is important to initiate this process as soon as possible in order to assemble documents and allow time for lengthy procedures.
+Note: If you are not a U.S. citizen, consult the embassy or consulate of the countries you will visit to learn their document requirements.
+You can check the following website to find contact information for the consulate of the country you will be visiting: https://www.state.gov/s/cpr/32122.htm.

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 To request disability accommodation for this program, contact Disability Resources for Students at least 8 weeks in advance of your departure date.
 Contact info at disability.uw.edu.

 $350 of the total program fee and the $450 UW Study Abroad Fee are non-refundable once you have submitted a contract.
-Students withdrawing from a program may be responsible for paying a percentage of the program fee depending on the date of withdrawal.
-More details about the withdrawal policy are included in your payment contract.
+Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
+More details about the withdrawal policy will be included in your payment contract.
 No part of the program fee is refundable once the program has begun.
 The date of withdrawal is considered the business day a withdrawal application is received by UW Study Abroad.
 Notice of withdrawal from the program must be made in writing by completing the following steps:

 Visit the Withdrawals section of our website for more information.